-BC Housing is in compliance with the government policy respecting compensation for Crown Corporation Executives and government policy to replace bonuses (Variable Incentive Pay) with holdback provisions.
-The CEO and Executives accepted 18 months written notice that VIP would terminate April 1, 2015 with future incentive pay being limited to a 10% holdback provision.
+BC Housing is in compliance with the government policy respecting compensation for Crown Corporation Executives.
+Effective April 1, 2015 incentive pay is limited to a 10% holdback provision.

-Depending on tenure, Executives currently participate in either BC Housing's Variable Incentive Pay ("VIP") Plan or have a salary holdback provision.
-The objective of both plans is to challenge executives to achieve superior corporate/department/individual financial and operational results.
-The Chief Executive Officer and the Executive Officers are eligible for maximum incentive awards of 35% and 25% of annual salary, respectively until March 31, 2015, or, in the case of new hires, a salary holdback of 10%.
+Executives participate in BC Housing's Salary Hold Back Plan.
+The objective of the plan is to challenge executives to achieve superior corporate/department/individual financial and operational results.
+The Chief Executive Officer and the Executive Officers are eligible for maximum hold back incentive awards of 10% of annual salary.

-The performance measures used in the VIP and Holdback Plans are directly linked to BC Housing's Service Plan.
+The performance measures used in the Hold Back Plan is directly linked to BC Housing's Service Plan.
 Specific corporate performance targets must be achieved in order for the VIP Plan to be funded and able to pay incentive awards.
 The allocation of individual awards is determined by an assessment of how the Executive contributed to the corporate and department results.